-The world of tea offers an extraordinary range of varieties.
-Even though all leaves come from the same plant, the Camellia sinensis, not all black teas are alike.
-Flavour profiles, levels of bitterness, production methods, harvests, countries of origin... here is a guide to help you find the black tea that suits you.
+The world of tea is remarkably varied.
+Even though all tea leaves come from the same plant, the Camellia sinensis, not all black teas are alike.
+Different flavours, varying levels of bitterness, production methods, harvests, countries of origin... here is a guide to help you find the black tea that is right for you.

 - How black tea is made